Bend Park and Recreation District

 Project Overview

-The project will not impact the disc golf course, the playground or shelter/restrooms, fishing pond, Timbers fields, sand volleyball courts, or existing pickleball courts.
+The project will not impact the disc golf course, playground or shelter/restrooms, fishing pond, Timbers fields, sand volleyball courts, or existing pickleball courts.

 63000 NE Purcell Blvd.